How To Use Marketing Analytics To Attract And Retain Customers

 As a business analytics student, you will develop real-world experience analyzing information using data warehousing, business intelligence, and advice from expert faculty.
 Our courses are grounded in Franciscan values and embody ethical leadership – at a time when technology creates new challenges to privacy, security, and sustainability.

-- Total flexibility: 100% online coursework.
+- Flexible: 100% online coursework.
 Study anywhere at any time

 - Become proficient in industry-leading software like Tableau, SQL, Python, Excel, and more